 Agricultural productivity in rainfed areas is weak and uncertain as a result of meteorological anomalies, soil nutrient imbalances and farmers' low socioeconomic levels.
 Recurrent droughts havoc on the rural population's food, fodder and livelihood security, forcing many to relocate in search of a job.
 In rainfed farming, rainfall is the most important variable impacting crop productivity.
 Droughts, both intermittent and prolonged as well as floods are a major source of productivity losses in most crops.
 Climate resilient agro-technology intervention by NICRA, like real-time contingency planning, preparedness, Climate Risk Management Committee, Custom Hiring Centre, Village Seed Bank, and alternate land use system were identified to be prevailing in the district of Assam.
 (Barman and Baruah ,2024).
 Crop productivity is being affected by various climatological factors in the district.
 NICRA is a change mechanism in India's agro-climatic-vulnerable regions.
 Interventions of the NICRA Project had significant positive impact on the farm income of the participant farmers (Sultana et al.; 2020).Its primary goals are to empower farmers who are vulnerable to nature's destructive forces.
 The finding of the research work may give a better understanding of the perception of the farming community regarding the impact of climate resilient agriculture.
 The current study focuses on the economic impact of climate resilient agro technologies under the NICRA project, which may help the farmers to know about various costs and returns of climate resilient interventions and their resource use efficiency.
 The study is likely to be very useful for national-level organizations, NICRA, policymakers, planners and research scholars in identifying pros and cons and so reshaping future steps of their action.

-METHODOLOGY
+Data and Methodology

 The present study on NICRA project interventions on climate resilient agriculture was taken up in the Lakhimpur district of Assam.
 As the project was implemented in the district since 2011, the district was selected for the study.
 Lakhimpur district is located in the North-East corner of Assam, on the north bank of the Brahmaputra River.
 The district lies between 26o48' and 27o53' Northern latitude and 93o42' and 94o20' East longitude (approx).
-It is bounded on the North by Arunachal Pradesh's Siang and Papumpare districts and on the east by Dhemaji District , Subansiri River.
+It is bounded on the North by Arunachal Pradesh's Siang and Papumpare districts and on the east by Dhemaji District, Subansiri River.
 The river Brahmaputra and Majuli district are on the southern side, while Gahpur sub division of Biswanath district is on the western side.
 Agriculture is the primary occupation and livelihood for people, along with other activities.

 There are nine blocks in Lakhimpur district, namely Bihpuria, Boginodi, Dhakuakhana, Ghilamara, Karunabari.
 Lakhimpur, Naraynpur, Nowboicha and Telahi.
 Among all the 9 blocks districts, ' Narayanpur ' block was selected for the study.
 A multi stage sampling technique was used for drawing samples for the present study.
 Total 80 NICRA beneficiary farmers were selected randomly from 5 villages, that were treated as respondents.
-The name of those villages were Barbali, Borkhet, Jakaipelua, Nagayan and Chamua.
+The names of those villages were Barbali, Borkhet, Jakaipelua, Nagayan and Chamua.
 The lists of NICRA beneficiary farmers of the selected villages were obtained from NICRA project implementation unit.
 For the study, 20 percent beneficiary farmers from each villages were selected randomly making a sample size of 80.